andrelbd1/research-edm-la/Compilation.md

 - (045) The difficult level of a course is positively correlated with the rational herding of learners will be.
 - (046) The experience of learners is positively correlated with rational herding behavior.
 - (003) Courses with less than 1,000 participants are likely to fit with the Zipf’s law.
+- (119) Most learners use hardware and software setups which are capable to support Webcam-based attention tracking techniques.
+- (120) Most learners are reluctant to allow the use of Webcam-based attention tracking techniques.
+- (129) The time spent on VLE by students is on average less than the number of hours recommended by instructors.
 - (---) The frequency of engagement with Facebook has a negative correlation with the amount of time spent by students preparing for class
 - (---) Students who spend more time chatting online than their peers report greater levels of academic impairment